souppapa/twitter-wallet-scraper/README.md

 # Headed Twitter Wallet Scraper

 Twitter scraper that extracts SOL wallet addresses from tweet replies.
+This is pretty janky but did what it had to do.

 ## Features